t-kelsey/OpenStreetMapCLI/README.md

 ```bash
 ollama create qwen2.5:translate -f system_prompt_translate
 ```
 Ollama is really bad at freeing ram for itself.
-If it gives you an 'out of ram' error, try restarting your computer.
+If it gives you an 'out of ram' error, try freeing up some ram manually.
 ## **Running the program**
 There are two parts to this program: a jupyter notebook file (main.ipynb) and a CLI-functional file (main.py).
 Both take ~30-60s to run, so be patient!